Makes Me Feel

-"Makes Me Feel" is a 1994 single by Norwegian Eurodance group Devotion, consisting of singer Silya (Cecilie Hafstad) and rapper Jimmy James (James Ekgren).
-It was a commercial success on the Norwegian singles chart, peaking at number three.
-It spent a total of ten weeks on the chart.
+"Makes Me Feel" is a song by Norwegian Eurodance group Devotion, consisting of singer Silya (Cecilie Hafstad) and rapper Jimmy James (James Ekgren).
+It was written by the group with producer Hans Olav Grøttheim and released as a single in June 1994 by label Dance Pool.
+The song became a commercial success on the Norwegian singles chart, peaking at number three.
+It spent a total of ten weeks on the chart and received heavy national rotation on radio.
 Additionally, it reached number 17 in Finland and number 91 on the Eurochart Hot 100.
-The accompanying music video was shot on a beach in Sweden, and also features Anneli Drecker from Bel Canto and Silvany Bricen from Trancylvania as dancers.
+Product manager Thomas Sem described the song as a cross between Culture Beat and Cappella.

 Devotion released a total of three singles during 1994-95 through the label Dance Pool: "Makes Me Feel", "Higher" and "Move Me".
 After the latter flopped, Silya left the group, and the project was discontinued.
+"Makes Me Feel" was also the first Scandinavian release which was released by Dance Pool.
+An album was originally planned for release in September/October 1994, followed by a tour.

+Critical reception

+Asbjørn Bakke from Arbeiderbladet gave the song a score of four out of six and named it a "contemporary dance pop song".
+He wrote, "What it lacks in originality it makes up for by having everything it needs to be a hit nonetheless.
+Jimmy James' rolling rapping fuels a furious rhythm."

+Music video

+The accompanying music video, directed by Björn Lindgren, was shot on a beach in Mälarhusen, outside Malmö in Sweden, and also features Anneli Drecker from Bel Canto and Silvany Bricen from Trancylvania as dancers.
+It was produced by Appolon Lyd & Film which had produced videos for acts like Culture Beat, Ace of Base and Dr. Alban.